ITI/memorizer/Documentation/memorizer/index.rst

 =========

-Memorizer is a tool to track all the allocs, accesses and frees for every object inside the kernel and output them as a CAPMAP, to be used for further analysis.
+Memorizer is a tool to track all the allocs, accesses and frees for every object inside the kernel and output them as a kmap, to be used for further analysis.

 This is intended to be a comprehensive guide to get you started with the